misterjanson/CTF/content/04_CTF/02-page.md

 ### Going Further :rocket:

 MITRE ATT&CK also provides information on threat [groups](https://attack.mitre.org/groups/) that are tracked by common names in the security community.
 Read about the [Sandworm Team](https://attack.mitre.org/groups/G0034/) that has been attributed to Russia's General Staff Main Intelligence Directorate (GRU) Main Center for Special Technologies (GTsST) military unit 74455.
 You can also read about [campaigns](https://attack.mitre.org/campaigns/) associated with these groups.
 For example, MITRE documents the Sandworm Team's techniques used during the [2015 Ukraine Electric Power Attack](https://attack.mitre.org/campaigns/C0028/).

+### Capture The Flag :checkered_flag:

+Use the FortiEDR Threat Hunting module to find the following:
+- What is the name of the server that LockBit.exe was uploaded to?
+- What is the SHA-256 hash of the uploaded LockBit.exe?
+- Find how to directly send this hash from FortiEDR to [VirusTotal](https://www.virustotal.com/).
+VirusTotal is a free online service that analyzes suspicious files, URLs, domains, and IP addresses for viruses, malware, and other cyber threats.
+VirusTotal also aggregates results from over 70 different antivirus engines, including those used by Fortinet.
+What is the signature name that Fortinet has assigned to this file?